Lotto Tax Calculator: Estimate Taxes on Lottery Winnings

 Common mistakes to avoid

-- Assuming withholding equals the final tax bill.
+- Assuming withholding equals the final tax bill — the effective vs marginal rate distinction matters.

 - Ignoring state tax or local tax impact.